blackpuppy/docs/zh/core-libraries/components/security-component.rst

 one-use tokens.

-Disabling Security Component For Specific Actions
+Disabling Security Component For Specific Actions 为特定的动作禁用Security组件
 =================================================

 There may be cases where you want to disable all security checks for an action (ex. ajax request).
 You may "unlock" these actions by listing them in ``$this->Security->unlockedActions`` in your ``beforeFilter``.

 .. versionadded:: 2.3